 Place de la Concorde

-The Place de la Concorde is the largest square in Paris located between the Champs Elysees and the Tuileries Gardens, in the 8th district of Paris.
-Hotel de Crillon, the Hotel de la Marine, two fountains and in the center, a 22 meter high obelisk are on this square.
+The Place de la Concorde is the largest square in Paris.
+It is located between the Champs-Elysées and the Jardin des Tuileries, in the 8th arrondissement of Paris.
+Here you will find the Hôtel de Crillon, the Hôtel de la Marine, two fountains, and in the center, a 22-meter-high obelisk.

-During the French Revolution, it was one of the places of large gatherings.
-There was a guillotine as well.
-During this period of terror between 1792 and 1793, 2,498 people were guillotined in Paris with 1,119 on this site, including Louis XVI, Marie Antoinette, Charlotte Corday, Philippe d'Orleans, Danton, Lavoisier and Malesherbes.
-At the end of the Terror, the Directory renamed this place as Place de la Concorde.
-In 1836, Louis Philippe decided to erect an obelisk offered by the vice-King of Egypt, Mehemet Ali.
-Thus, he wishes that this wouldn’t "recall any political event".
+During the French Revolution, when it was called Place de la Révolution, it was one of the sites of large gatherings, and a guillotine was installed there.
+During this period of Terror, between 1792 and 1793, 2,498 people were guillotined in Paris, including 1,119 in this square, among them Louis XVI, Marie Antoinette, Charlotte Corday, Philippe d'Orléans, Danton, Malesherbes, and Lavoisier.
+At the end of the Terror, the Directory renamed this place Place de la Concorde.
+In 1836, Louis-Philippe I erected an obelisk there, gifted by the Viceroy of Egypt, Méhémet Ali.
+Thus, he wished that it would "not recall any political event."

 Big Bus Paris